opendcs/opendcs/README.md

 - Our runtime target is Java 8, however we will support 11 and 17 at runtime (NOTE: the installer doesn't currently work with 17)

-To build the file opendcs.jar run the following
+To build the file opendcs.jar run the following:

 `ant jar`

-If you want to build the installer run
+If you want to build the installer run:

 `ant opendcs`

+To get a simple baseline environment going:

+`ant run`

+This will start the "launcher_start" application and do an initial setup of an XML database suitable for DECODES operations going that you can use for manual and exploratory testing.

 # General Development